-And there are tons of fun interactive activities in Gamcheon Culture Village on the way up.
+And there are many fun interactive activities in Gamcheon Culture Village on the way up.
 Although I suggest that you get a taxi at least part of the way, as the top is the most exciting, and the walk is very steep.

 South Korea has a notable photography culture, so there are lots of artworks designed specifically for you to get your best side on camera.

 There are also plenty of tasty treats lining the Gamcheon streets.
-From cute candy floss (imagine ears and little faces on colourful clouds of sweetness) to upscale cafes with gorgeous views.
+From cute candy floss (imagine ears and little faces on colorful clouds of sweetness) to upscale cafes with gorgeous views.

-Gamcheon is one of the most colourful places to visit in Busan Korea and a highlight of this Busan travel blog.
+Gamcheon is one of the most colorful places to visit in Busan Korea and a highlight of this Busan travel blog.

 Jagalchi Fish Market

-It might not appeal to everyone, as some naturally want to stay as far away from fish as they can, but this Jagalchi Fish Market Busan is a real cultural experience.
-It’s the largest fish market in Asia, and there are tons of fascinating things to see.
+It might not appeal to everyone, as some naturally want to stay as far away from fish as possible, but this Jagalchi Fish Market Busan is a real cultural experience.
+It’s the largest fish market in Asia, and there are many fascinating things to see.

 Just be aware that you’ll see quite a lot of squirming creatures.
 This is one of the best places to visit in Busan.